envytools/envytools/docs/hw/graph/nv1/rop.rst

         if is_indexed():
             # If framebuffer is indexed, always work on Y8.
             return Y8
-        if CTX_SWITCH.OP in BLEND_*:
-            # Always R10G10B10 if blending is involved.
-            return R10G10B10
         if PFB.CONFIG.BPP == 2 and CTX_SWITCH.COLOR_FORMAT_DST.COLOR_FORMAT == A1R5G5B5:
             # Both formats are R5G5B5, so let's use that.
+            return R5G5B5
+        if PFB.CONFIG.BPP == 2 and CTX_SWITCH.OP in BLEND_* and not CANVAS_CONFIG.DITHER:
+            # Special case: if blending to R5G5B5 destination with no
+            # dithering, convert inputs to R5G5B5.
             return R5G5B5
         # All other cases use R10G10B10.
         return R10G10B10